 The computer engineering master's degree emphasizes the adoption of design methodology and the application of sophisticated engineering tools to the design and development of computer-integrated systems.

-The computer engineering minor provides students with a foundation in digital systems design, an understanding of computer organization, and an introduction to embedded systems programming.
-Students build on this core through elective courses in the areas of hardware design, architectures, networks and systems.
+Students gain a foundation in digital systems design, an understanding of computer organization, and an introduction to embedded systems programming.
+They also build on this core through elective courses in the areas of hardware design, architectures, networks and systems.

 Faculty members and students from the Department of Computer Engineering are actively engaged in advancing technology in information processing computing systems through various projects funded by federal and state agencies, as well as industry.
 The research within the Department of Computer Engineering reflects the fundamental role of computing in today’s information age, addressing a broad span of technological challenges that include securing the cyber-physical space, advancing communications and networks, improving industrial processes by integrating Internet-of-Things devices, and harnessing the Artificial Intelligence revolution by bringing to life self-driving vehicles and new computing paradigms.
 Through participation in cross-disciplinary Ph.D. programs in Engineering, Computing and Information Sciences, Microsystems Engineering, and Imaging Science, the research activities reflect the diversity of computer engineering, advancing transformative technologies in hardware, software and computing systems, sub-systems, devices and processes.
 Current research within the Department of Computer Engineering is organized into the following tracks: